Aasha (1957 film)

 Aasha is a 1957 Indian Hindi-language romantic comedy film directed by M. V. Raman.
 It stars Kishore Kumar and Vyjayanthimala.
 The film was a critical and commercial success.
 This film was partly coloured by both Gevacolor and Technicolor.
 The film was remade in Tamil as Athisaya Penn.
-Asha Parekh appears in the song 'Chal Chal Re Kanhai' and one scene after it with Vyjayanthimala.
+Asha Parekh makes a special appearance.

 Plot

 The story is about Kishore who is a good-hearted person and always helps poor people even though he is from a rich Zamindar (property owner) family.
 One day, he travels to Bombay to stay with his cousin Raj, who cheats a lot with girls.
 When they both go for a hunt in the jungle, Raj meets a man who demands he marry his jilted daughter.
 Raj murders the father and he frames Kishore for the crime.
 Kishore is forced to flee.
 Finally, Kishore and his lover Nirmala prove that Raj is the guilty one, and Raj tells the truth in front of everyone.
 Now the police arrest Raj and Kishore marries Nirmala amid happy celebrations.